Tropical Storm Nate Is Predicted To Hit U.S. Gulf Coast As A Hurricane Sunday

 By Sunday, Nate's sustained winds are expected to reach 75 mph.
 While that speed is a far cry from the incredible intensity of recent hurricanes such as Irma and Maria, forecasters say people in Nate's path need to be careful of flash floods and mudslides from its heavy rains.

-While winds often attract the most attention and concern, water — both storm surge and rainfall — is often the most deadly component of a tropical cyclone.
+Powerful winds often attract the most attention and concern regarding cyclones.
+But it's the water — from both storm surges and rainfall — that's often the most deadly component of a tropical system.
 The hurricane center warns that Nate will bring 15 to 20 inches of rain to Nicaragua — and that a wide area is at risk, with heavy rainfall expected along the Pacific coast of Central America.